Research

 The main goal of this study is to test a new wrist biosensor that will track the participant's alcohol level to help self-management of alcohol use among young people (like you!) with HIV.

-wear for 30 days and will report their alcohol use daily on a smartphone app.
+Study participants will complete a baseline survey that asks about alcohol use, mental health, etc. They will then receive a Skyn wrist biosensor to wear for 30 days and will report their alcohol use daily on a smartphone app.
 The app is interactive and will send daily reminders to complete the report.
 Participants will be able to utilize a second app that involves a game of taking care of animals and helping them grow!
 The more the participant uses their wrist biosensor, the more credits participants will receive to take care of their animals!
+After the first month of wearing the biosensor, the participant will complete another survey that includes the participant's opinion on the technologies/apps used in this study.

 The main goal of this study is to optimize dose and delivery methods of Health Choices - an already existent intervention method - to improve sustainability and overall capabilities.
 This project does not start until 2023!